JVM GC Terminology

-The jargon used to describe garbage collection algorithms can be confusing.
-In this section, we will explain some commonly used terms and their meaning.
+The terminology used to describe garbage collection algorithms can be confusing.
+In this section, we will explain some commonly used terms and their meanings.

 - Live set – The live set refers to the number of live objects in a heap.
-The size of the live set has a significant impact on the amount of work required for garbage collection, as well as the duration of GC pause times for the garbage collector.
-Modern GC’s are able to de-link live set size and GC pause times.
+The size of the live set has a significant impact on the amount of work required for garbage collection, as well as the duration of GC pause times.
+However, modern garbage collectors are often able to optimize the live set size separately from the GC pause times.

-Heap size – Refers to the total amount of memory that is allocated to the heap.
+Heap size – The heap size refers to the total amount of memory that is allocated to the heap.
 The performance of a garbage collector can be influenced by the size of the heap.
-The garbage collection algorithm is responsible for cleaning the entire heap or a subset of the heap.
-The size of the heap could have a direct impact on the GC collection and stop the world pause times.
-Naturally, larger heaps tend to have a higher collection and stop the world pause times.
-This was especially true for older GC algorithms.
-Modern GC algorithms use innovative methods so that heap size and stop the world pause times are not linearly correlated.
+The garbage collection algorithm chosen is responsible for cleaning the entire heap or a subset of the heap.
+The size of the heap can have a direct impact on garbage collection and stop-the-world pause times.
+In general, larger heaps tend to have longer stop-the-world pause times, especially with older GC algorithms.
+However, modern garbage collectors use innovative methods to reduce the linear correlation between heap size and stop-the-world pause times.

-Heap Fragmentation and compaction – Memory allocation and deallocation will create gaps in memory.
-Gaps in the heap memory are called heap fragmentation or simply fragmentation.
-If fragmentation is not resolved, the heap can have plenty of space on the heap but are unable to allocate memory for new objects.
-New objects cannot be allocated because of a lack of contiguous free space.
-Fragmentation is solved using compaction.
-Compaction relocates live objects so that the heap has free contiguous space.
+Heap Fragmentation and Compaction – Memory allocation and deallocation can create gaps in memory, which are known as heap fragmentation.
+If fragmentation is not resolved, the heap can have plenty of space but be unable to allocate memory for new objects because of a lack of contiguous free space.
+To solve fragmentation, compaction is used to relocate live objects so that the heap has contiguous free space.

-Stop-the-world – A Stop-the-world pause is a complete halt of all application threads to run a GC cycle.
-A number of GC’s algorithms require stop-the-world pauses so that they can garbage collect without the application code interfering with the GC cycle.
-A Stop-the-world pause guarantees that the heap is unmodified by the application while a GC is in progress.
+Stop-the-World – A stop-the-world pause is a complete halt of all application threads to perform a GC cycle.
+Some GC algorithms require stop-the-world pauses to garbage collect without interference from the application code.
+During a stop-the-world pause, the heap is unmodified by the application while GC is in progress.

-Time to Safe point – The time taken for all application threads to come to a stop is known as Time To Safe point (TTSP).
-It is the difference between when the safe point call is issued and when the application threads come to a halt.
+- Time to Safe Point – The time taken for all application threads to come to a stop is known as Time To Safe Point (TTSP).
+It is the difference between when the safe point call is issued and when all application threads come to a halt.

-Moving Collectors – Moving collectors move objects into new areas and update all references to an object.
+- Moving Collectors – Moving collectors move objects into new areas and update all references to an object.
 This happens after a GC cycle.
-A non-moving collector will leave all live objects in the same memory location.
+A non-moving collector, on the other hand, leaves all live objects in the same memory location.
 This often leads to memory fragmentation.
 There are two types of moving collectors:

-- Evacuating/Copying Collector – A evacuating collector is a type of moving collector.
+- Evacuating/Copying Collector – An evacuating collector is a type of moving collector.
 An evacuating GC is one where the memory region collected is left completely empty.
 All live objects are moved to another memory region.
 Evacuating collectors perform well since there is no memory compaction overhead.
-Evacuating collectors naturally defragment memory.
+They naturally defragment memory.

 - Compacting Collector – A compacting collector is also a type of moving collector.
 The main goal of a compacting collector is to eliminate memory fragmentation.
 A compacting GC eliminates memory fragmentation by ensuring that all allocated memory is arranged in a single contiguous region at the end of a GC cycle.

-Incremental Collector – Incremental GC performs a single GC cycle in phases.
-Incremental GC’s interleave a GC cycle in favour of application progress.
-Incremental GC’s run for a specified period doing part of the GC work.
+- Incremental Collector – Incremental GC performs a single GC cycle in phases.
+Incremental GCs interleave a GC cycle in favor of application progress.
+Incremental GCs run for a specified period doing part of the GC work.
 Incremental collectors may pause due to various conditions.
-The collector could terminate due to numerous reasons such as a time budget or a higher priority GC phase that needs carrying out.
+The collector could terminate due to numerous reasons such as a time budget or a higher priority GC phase that needs to be carried out.
 Incremental collectors would have done some productive work in the allocated time.
-This is in contrast to a phase that needs to be fully complete for it to have been productive.
+This is in contrast to a phase that needs to be fully completed for it to have been productive.

-Serial vs Parallel vs Concurrent Collectors – It is important to understand the difference between Serial, Parallel and concurrent collectors in order to appreciate various GC algorithms.
-These three concepts are essential concepts and must be internalised.
+- Serial vs Parallel vs Concurrent Collectors – It is important to understand the difference between Serial, Parallel, and Concurrent collectors to appreciate various GC algorithms.
+These three concepts are essential and must be internalized.

-Concurrent collectors – Unlike parallel collectors the concurrent collectors work in conjunction with the application.
+Concurrent collectors – Concurrent collectors work in conjunction with the application, unlike parallel collectors.
 GC work is carried out while application threads are running, allowing the application to continue running during garbage collection.
-Concurrent collectors may or may not use multiple GC threads for doing their work.
-In fact, the number of threads, used by these collectors can change depending on the GC cycle phase they are in.
-Just like the parallel collector the number of threads used can also be adjusted through application arguments, similar to parallel collectors.
+Concurrent collectors may or may not use multiple GC threads to perform their work, and the number of threads used can vary depending on the GC cycle phase.
+The number of threads used can also be adjusted through application arguments, similar to parallel collectors.

 UMA vs NUMA

-GC Invariant – The term invariant gets widely used when describing GC algorithms.
-The term can be confusing for those who are not familiar with the concept.
-In computer science, an invariant is a condition that must be met before a procedure/operation is called and must continue to hold true after the operations have been completed.
-GC invariants ensure that the program is in a particular state both before and after a GC operation, which helps to minimize any side effects that may occur as a result of the GC operation.
+GC Invariant – The term “invariant” is commonly used when describing GC algorithms.
+However, it can be confusing for those who are not familiar with the concept.
+In computer science, an invariant is a condition that must be satisfied before a procedure or operation can be executed, and it must continue to hold true after the operation has been completed.
+GC invariants ensure that the program is in a particular state both before and after a GC operation, which helps to minimize any side effects that may occur as a result of the operation.